Terry Stafford: Music career

+His first recordings were "You Left Me Here To Cry" and "Heartache On The Way", which were released by Stateside and A&M Records, and produced by legendary trumpeter Herb Alpert.

 Originally cut as a demonstration, Stafford's version of the Elvis Presley song "Suspicion" was released on the Crusader record label and made it to number three in the U.S. and number 31 on the UK Singles Chart.
 "Suspicion" had the distinction of being sixth on the Billboard Hot 100 on April 4, 1964, when the Beatles held the top five spots.
 The following week, "Suspicion" peaked at number three, with the Beatles holding three of the top five spots.
 Stafford's recording sold over a million copies, and was awarded a gold disc by the Recording Industry Association of America.
 His follow-up, "I’ll Touch a Star", rose to number 25 in United States.
 Both recordings were produced by Bob Summers (brother-in-law of Les Paul), who played all the instruments on the tracks, as well as engineering and recording them, except for bass, which was played by Ron Griffith.
 Summers released his own version in the 1970s, and a remake with Ed Greenwald on vocals in 2008.

+Crusader continued releasing material from Stafford (Follow That Rainbow) and his debut album which contained two more covers of Elvis Presley songs (Slowly But Surely and Pocketful of Rainbows), internationally London Records make the releases, with that, the success of Suspicion was such that Terry re-recorded it in Italian.

+Although this initial success was a great start for Stafford, Crusader went bankrupt shortly afterwards, so Terry spent the rest of the 60s with quite a few record labels.

+During this period he also participated in film soundtracks, including Dr. Goldfoot & The Girl Bombs, Born Losers and Wild Wheels, It was in this last one that he would have a film role as the character "Hury".

 In 1969, Buck Owens rewrote Stafford's "Big in Dallas", recording it as "Big in Vegas".
 Owens' version peaked at number five on the Billboard Hot Country Singles chart. and reached No. 1 on the RPM Country Tracks chart in Canada.

 Stafford continued to record, but had no more hits.
 His 1973 release/joint composition "Amarillo by Morning" was covered by George Strait on Strait's 1982 album Strait from the Heart.
 The song was named the number-12 country song of all-time by Country Music Television.

 Stafford lived most of his life between Los Angeles and Amarillo, Texas, and he died in Amarillo of liver failure at the age of 54.
 He is interred with his parents at Llano Cemetery in Amarillo.

 A record exists of Nancy E. Hall marrying Terry L. Stafford on 20 May 1972 in Las Vegas, Nevada.